wendyxz/evaluation/README.md

 # Per-Minute-Evaluation Script
-Script that calculates average accuracy and error per minute of a face and body detector that counts people entering and exiting an exposition
+Script that calculates average accuracy and error per minute of a face and body detector that counts people entering and exiting an exposition, by comparing detections with ground-truth data

 ## Technologies
 Project is created with: